 Our hourly rates vary slightly, depending on the complexity and scale of the task undertaken and the seniority level of the architects working on the project.

 Our time based ‘charged-out’ rates are published separately.
-The work normally charge on a time basis is as follows:
+The work normally charged on a time basis is as follows:

 Measured surveys /topographical surveys